 Schramm's theory is that leaving the education of entrepreneurs to schoolteachers is "inherently weak."
 Why?
-Because their choice of profession shows that they don't take risks — at least not economic ones.
+Because their choice of profession shows that they don't take risks — at least not ones.
 Plus, the material taught in college-level courses doesn't fit with what entrepreneurs need to succeed.
 You don't learn what it really takes the get a business started.

 "The need is particularly acute in the United States," he writes.
-"Much economic success in the rest of the world has occurred through “catch-up growth” that leverages innovations hatched by U.S. entrepreneurs.
+"Much economic in the rest of the world has occurred through “catch-up growth” that leverages innovations hatched by U.S. entrepreneurs.
 If America falters in this, its economic advantage withers—and the rest of the world suffers, too."

 What do you think about Schramm's theory?
 Let us know in the comments.

 Interesting argument and I would agree.
 We can certainly point the finger at ourselves, the Baby Boom Generation, for not having done the best job, as a whole, of teaching the generation that follows the values many of our parents taught us.

 Entrepreneurial success comes from belief, tenacity, hard work not only from creativity and surely not just from an MBA (I have one) that deludes you you are smarter than everyone else.
 That training works well for Wall Street trading, or investment banking but it is poor training for testing ideas in the market.